alexjlockwood/AndroidDesignPatterns/_posts/2012-06-13-designing-for-backwards-compatibility.md

     version number that we have tested your application against (we will assume we have done so for the remainder of this example).

-The resulting tag in our mainfest is as follows:
+The resulting tag in our manifest is as follows:

 ```
 <uses-sdk